 The %database keyword expands to the DCM database identifier of the database where the project using the folder was created.
-For example, if a project owned by jsmith with a release of 3.1 is in a DCM database called Bristol, and is using a process rule that contains a folder template with a description of %owner's Completed Tasks for Release %release from Database %database, a folder with a description of jsmith's Completed Tasks for Release 3.1 from Database Bristol is created from this folder template and added to the project's update properties.
+For example, if a project owned by jsmith with a release of 3.1 is in a DCM database called Bristol, and is using a process rule that contains a folder template with a description of %owner's Completed Tasks for Release %release from Database %database, a folder with a description of jsmith's Completed Tasks for Release 3.1 from Database Bristol is created from this folder template and added to the update properties for the project.